Caltrain Modernization Program: EMD AEM-7AC

-Since Amtrak have replaced its fleet of EMD AEM-7 locomotives with Siemens ACS-64, PCJPB entered discussions to purchase retired AEM-7s to test the electrification system and to serve as reserve locomotives in the event of EMU unavailability.
+Since Amtrak has replaced its fleet of EMD AEM-7 locomotives with Siemens ACS-64, PCJPB entered discussions to purchase retired AEM-7s to test the electrification system and to serve as reserve locomotives in the event of EMU unavailability.
 Because of the delay in delivering ACS-64s, the target sale date for the AEM-7s was moved out to June 2016.
 Although procuring an ACS-64 for testing was considered, Siemens stated no locomotives were available for lease, and the cost to purchase a new ACS-64 exceeded the budget allowance for testing.

 The May 2017 PCEP Monthly Progress Report noted that PCJPB was drafting two requests for proposals: one to purchase an electric locomotive to test the electrification system, and another to refurbish an electric locomotive.
 By October 2017, the work in progress had identified two vendors: Mitsui for purchase, and Amtrak for refurbishment; in January 2018, contracts were ready to be awarded to those vendors.
 Mitsui owns several ex-Amtrak AEM-7 locomotives.
 On June 7, 2018, Caltrain staff recommended that two contracts be awarded for a total of approximately $610,000: one to purchase two AEM-7ACs from Mitsui & Co, and the other to Amtrak for refurbishment, training, and transportation to the Caltrain Centralized Equipment Maintenance and Operations Facility (CEMOF), which passed unanimously.
 The AEM-7AC locomotives were scheduled to arrive in February 2019, but were still at Amtrak's Ivy City facility (near Washington D.C.) in April 2019 and did not arrive in California until June 28.
 They were moved to CEMOF in early August and by September, were being stored at the San Francisco Rail Yard.
 After testing is completed, the used locomotives will be disposed.